campg2j003/jfw_nsh/readme.md

 ;Entries will be added to the "Common Keys" section.

 !macro ModifyScript JAWSVer File Code
-;Use to add some code to the existing script
+;Use to add some code to an existing script file
 ;Like adding: use "skypewatch.jsb"" to default.jss

 !macro AdvanceModifyScript JAWSVer Path File Code
-;Use to add some code to the existing script
+;Use to add some code to an existing script file
 ;Like adding: use "skypewatch.jsb"" to default.jss